-Understanding Car Loans
+Understanding How Car Loans Work in Singapore

 In Singapore, car buyers will typically finance the purchase of their cars through car loans.
 A car loan is an amount of money that is borrowed from a lender - typically either a financial institution or car dealer.
 The car loan amount a car buyer can borrow depends on the car's purchase price.